jmhcondon/Get-and-Clean-Project/CodeBook.md

  tBodyGyroJerkMag.std

- These measures are the mean and standard deviations of the magnitude (mag) of the underlying feature.
+ The above measures are the mean and standard deviations of the magnitude (mag) of the underlying feature.
  All of the above features are based on the original time domain signal from the Samsung phone, as denoted by the leading 't'.